-The Kenneth Rainin Foundation is making significant investments in research to better understand what is needed to unlock potential for Oakland children and support the dreams that Oakland families have for their children’s success.
-Dr. Marc Hernandez from NORC at the University of Chicago, has been an important partner in this work by conducting national and local research.
+The Kenneth Rainin Foundation is making significant investments in research to better understand what is needed to unlock potential for Oakland children and support the dreams that families have for their children.
+Dr. Marc Hernandez from NORC at the University of Chicago has been an important partner in this work by conducting national and local research.

-The Foundation highly values listening, learning and disseminating information that can help children in Oakland and elsewhere to be ready for kindergarten and reading successfully by the end of third grade.
-We are widely sharing our research findings because we know that they will inspire dialogue and benefit the work our community is doing together to support children and their families.
+The Foundation values listening and learning, as well as sharing information that will help children in Oakland to be ready for kindergarten and reading successfully by third grade.
+We know these research findings will inspire dialogue and benefit the work our community is doing together to support children and their families.
 Below are highlights of our research findings and presentations on:

 - School Readiness for Children Ages Birth to 5